-15 Best Movies About Strong Women That Will Fire You Up
+15 Best Movies About Strong Women (Female-Led Films Worth Watching)

 Wonder Woman (2017) – Dir.
 Patty Jenkins

 Diana of Themyscira set a new standard for superhero movies: equal parts myth, muscle, and emotional intelligence.
-She leads with strength and heart - and proves you don’t have to choose.
+She leads with strength and heart, and proves you don't have to choose between the two.

 Mad Max: Fury Road (2015) – Dir.
 George Miller

-Furiosa isn’t a sidekick - she’s a revolution.
-Charlize Theron’s grit and grace make this one of the most quietly feminist action films ever made.
+Furiosa is a revolution.
+Charlize Theron's grit and grace make this one of the most quietly feminist action films ever made.
+The fact that it works as pure cinema as well is almost beside the point.

 The Hunger Games Series (2012–2015) – Dir.
 Gary Ross & Francis Lawrence

-Katniss Everdeen isn’t flashy - she’s strategic, grounded, and gutsy.
+Katniss Everdeen is strategic, grounded, and gutsy.
 A rebel with quiet fire who leads not by force, but by choice.
+The series gets better as it gets braver.

 Kill Bill Vol. 1 & 2 (2003–2004) – Dir.
 Quentin Tarantino